 Apple doesn’t always appear to have the phrase “budget-friendly” in mind when they release new computers.
 The newly announced Mac Pro desktop starts at around $6000 and can quickly run into the tens of thousands of dollars with upgrades.
 Even their laptops can be budget killers.
 Add a few options to the top-of-the line 15” MacBook Pro, and you can easily pass a $5000 price tag.
-People on limited budgets may find more options with Windows-based PCs or even affordable Chromebook models.
+On the flip side if your laptop stops working you can still sell a broken MacBook for cash for a decent amount.
+People with limited funds may find more options with Windows-based PCs or even affordable Chromebook models.
 However, some prefer the Apple ecosystem or have a specific need for Mac-based software.
 So, what is available in 2019 for those with a limited budget and the desire or need for an Apple laptop?

 The Very Cheapest: The MacBook Air